Blue's Clues: Educational goals

 The pace of Blue's Clues was deliberate, and its material was presented clearly.
 Similar to Mister Rogers' Neighborhood, this was done was in the use of pauses that were "long enough to give the youngest time to think, short enough for the oldest not to get bored".
 The length of the pauses, which was estimated from formative research, gave children enough time to process the information and solve the problem.
 After pausing, child voice-overs provided the answers so that they were given to children who had not come up with the solution and helped encourage viewer participation.
 Researcher Alisha M. Crawley and her colleagues stated that although earlier programs sometimes invited overt audience participation, Blue's Clues was "unique in making overt involvement a systematic research-based design element".
 Blue's Clues also differed from Sesame Street by not using cultural references or humor aimed at adults, as this could confuse preschoolers but, instead, made the show literal, which the producers felt would better hold the children's attention.
 The structure of each episode was repetitive, designed to provide preschoolers with comfort and predictability.
 Repetition of the same skills used in different contexts or games within and across episodes encouraged the mastery of thinking skills and the approach to content within an episode was consistent with learning theory that emphasized situated cognition and provided all viewers, no matter their age or abilities, with repeated opportunities to try to solve the problems presented.

 Since preschoolers tend to have difficulty understanding transitions, especially when they involve active inferences about time, space, and characters' perspective, the program's producers minimized transitions that required inference so that their viewers' intellectual resources could be devoted to understanding the episode's content.
 They accomplished this goal by limiting the number of settings during an episode and with the transitions occurring only between them and signaled by dialogue and enough time and information necessary to process them.
 The primary settings in Blue's Clues were the host's house and backyard, and transitions between them were usually done continuously, without the use of cuts.
 If transitions were accompanied by cuts, it was done by the host moving to and through a door and continuing as he entered the front or backyard.
-The biggest transition in Blue's Clues occurred when the host "skiddoed" and jumped into a picture or book, done in a magical way with plenty of warning that it was coming, and began and ended in the new environment.
-Anderson reported that children clearly understood and enjoyed the skiddo transition.
+The biggest transition in Blue's Clues occurred when the host "skidooed" and jumped into a picture or book, done in a magical way with plenty of warning that it was coming, and began and ended in the new environment.
+Anderson reported that children clearly understood and enjoyed the skidoo transition.
 Santomero reported that the skidoo transition was inspired by the use of the trolley in Mister Rogers' Neighborhood, which also served as a transition device.